sigstore/.github/SECURITY.md

 # Sigstore Security Vulnerability Process

-sigstore is a growing community of volunteers, users, and vendors.
-The sigstore community has adopted this security disclosures and response policy to ensure we responsibly handle critical issues.
+Sigstore is a growing community of volunteers, users, and vendors.
+The Sigstore community has adopted this security disclosures and response policy to ensure we responsibly handle critical issues.

 ## Reporting a vulnerability